October 20, 2022

 The individual experiences hallucinations or delusions where they often claim to experience an event that never occurred.
 They will experience a lot of confusion and will be emotionally reactive.

 Paranoia is often caused by psychosis, but both disorders go hand-in-hand.
+Does meth cause psychosis?
+Depending on the case, the answer may also be yes.
 The Journal of Psychiatry Research found in 2018 that 36.5%1 of meth users develop psychosis.
 This was especially common in individuals who have been increasing their doses and using them more frequently.

 Addiction is already a disease of isolation, so adding these effects can cause a meth user to burn bridges quickly.